top of page

 I also decided to ditch the foam intake filters and went with paper cone filters, I did not realize how thick and restrictive these foam ones were before.
 Feels a little peppier at initial throttle tip-in and a more lively at the top of the RPM band too

-Think now it's time to start focussing on cosmetics!
+Think now it's time to start focusing on cosmetics!

 0 comments